Frequently Asked Questions

 How do I contact the Nairn Connects BID?

-Go to the contact form to email the Project Manager Liam Christie.
+Go to the contact form to email the Manager Janis MacLean.
 We will attempt to answer your questions and provide further information.